Indos in colonial history: 20th century

-In the next century Dutch ethnocentric beliefs dominated the administration's politics and policies.
-In an effort to legitimize and promote the colonial system the so-called ‘Ethical Policy’ was developed and implemented (1900–1930), while at the same time the superiority syndrome (i.e. The White Man's Burden) prevailed more than ever.
+In the next century, Dutch ethnocentric beliefs dominated the administration's politics and policies.
+In an effort to legitimise and promote the colonial system, the so-called 'Ethical Policy' was developed and implemented (1900–1930), while at the same time the superiority syndrome (i.e. The White Man's Burden) prevailed more than ever.
 Also on a social level the arrival of larger number of Dutch expatriates, for the first time including many Dutch women and families, continued to affect the nature of Indo-European society.
-In the end political and social ‘Dutchification’ almost totally eradicated the Eurasian character of Indo culture.
+In the end political and social Dutchification almost totally eradicated the Eurasian character of Indo culture.
 The European population on Java and Madura in 1920 was 133,000, 189,000 by 1930 and circa 240,000 by 1940.
 This was an increase of over 500% from the numbers in the previous century.

-The process of political emancipation of Indos, which started in the previous century, continued resulting in various political organisations such as Dekker‘s ‘Indische Party’ and Zaalberg’s 'Indo European Alliance', but was cut short by WWII and never established a structural connection to the Indonesian independence movement.
+The process of political emancipation of Indos, which started in the previous century, continued resulting in various political organisations such as Dekker‘s 'Indische Party' and Zaalberg’s 'Indo European Alliance', but was cut short by WWII and never established a structural connection to the Indonesian independence movement.